How One Company Found the Right Domain Name

 A Generic Start

-The company started as a class project, and the original idea was to connect consumers to many types of experts through online video.
+The company started as a class project, and the original idea was to connect consumers with a wide range of experts through online video.
 He came up with the name Congo, which stood for “Consultation on the go”.

 “We decided that Congo was broad enough… that it could work for all industries,” he said.